TZstatsADS/Fall2018-Proj3-Sec2-grp10/README.md

 	+ Qingyang Zhong
 	+ Rui Zhang

 + Project summary: In this project, we created a classification engine for enhance the resolution of images.
-We use one GBM baseline model and 3 improvement method to achieve this goal.
+We use one GBM baseline model, XGboost and Random Forest model to achieve this goal.
+And we also use more neighbors to extract the features to improve our baseline model.
+Finally we choose 24 neighbors feature extracting and XGboost model to predict the high resolution pircture from low resolution pictures.

 **Contribution statement**: